rabbitrunout/rabbitrunout/README.md

 ---

-✨ Outside of tech, I design rhythmic gymnastics apparel — combining creativity, precision, and attention to detail.
+✨ Outside of tech, I design rhythmic gymnastics apparel — combining creativity with precision and attention to detail.